Anku5hk/Help-Me-Read/README.md

 - Finally Install punkt `$ python -m nltk.downloader punkt`
 - DONE!!.
 Alternatively one can install using the `.dockerfile`.
 ## Run
-- From Anaconda prompt cd to the directory and hit `python wsgi.py`.
+- From Anaconda prompt cd to the directory and hit `gunicorn --bind 0.0.0.0:5000 wsgi:app`.
 #### Note: When running this for the first time models will be downloaded(~400mb).

 ## Future